zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 The `AuditActionType` is a property of the `AuditEntry` class.

-It represent the SQL action that has been performed for the entry:
+It represents the SQL action that has been performed for the entry:
 - Delete
 - Insert
 - Update